NERC-CEH/arcapi/README.md

 please add yourself to the authors at the top of arcapi.
 By contributing to arcapi you are releasing the code under the [Lesser General Public License v3](http://choosealicense.com/licenses/lgpl-v3/).
 If you add a function, please add a test too.
+Read the [Contributing to OS guide](https://guides.github.com/overviews/os-contributing/) for more details.

 License
 -------